Geelong Flier: Extension

-The train was altered to depart from Spencer Street at 8:20 am, arriving at Geelong at 9:23 am, and waiting ten minutes to allow passengers to buy refreshments and to swap the engine for a lighter unit.
-It then proceeded to Birregurra at 10:35 am, Colac from 10:55 to 11:00 am, and arrived at Camperdown at 11:39 am.
-The train departed Camperdown at 11:59 pm and stopped all stations to Port Fairy, arriving at 2:59 pm.
-The train from Geelong to Melbourne was formed by a passenger service leaving Camperdown at 2:20pm, running express to Colac and Birregurra, then stopping at Armytage, Winchelsea, Buckley (on request), Moriac, Pettavel (on request), Grovedale (on request), Marshall (on request) and South Geelong, arriving at Geelong at 4:40 pm.
-The return train left Geelong station at 5:00 pm.
-Passengers could not travel on cheaper Excursion or Special Football tickets, and arrival was at Spencer Street Station at 6:05 pm.
+The train was altered to depart from Spencer Street at 8:20 am, arriving at Geelong at 9:23 am, waiting ten minutes to swap the engine for a lighter unit, which also allowed passengers to buy refreshments at the station.
+It then proceeded to Birregurra, arriving at 10:35 am, pausing at Colac from 10:55 to 11:00 am, and arriving at Camperdown at 11:39 am.
+The train departed Camperdown at 11:59 pm and stopped at all stations to Port Fairy, arriving at 2:59 pm.
+On the return, the train from Geelong to Melbourne was formed by a passenger service leaving Camperdown at 2:20pm, running express to Colac and Birregurra, then stopping at Armytage, Winchelsea, Buckley (on request), Moriac, Pettavel (on request), Grovedale (on request), Marshall (on request) and South Geelong, arriving at Geelong at 4:40 pm.
+It left Geelong station at 5:00 pm., arriving at Spencer Street Station at 6:05 pm.
+Passengers with cheaper Excursion or Special Football tickets could not travel on the train.

-To allow for the new timetable, 33 suburban services in the Melbourne area had to be adjusted, and to allow for the longer, heavier train, the schedule from Melbourne to Geelong was increased from 60 to 63 minutes.
-As better locomotives became available, the schedule was cut to 57 minutes outbound and 55 minutes inbound, and those times applied after 1938.
+To allow for the new timetable, 33 suburban services in the Melbourne area had to be adjusted and, to allow for the longer, heavier train, the schedule from Melbourne to Geelong was increased from 60 to 63 minutes.
+When improved locomotives became available, the schedule was cut to 57 minutes outbound and 55 minutes inbound, and those times applied after 1938.

 World War II reduced the priority given to passenger trains, and any engine might be used on The Flier, with resulting schedule penalties.
 Locomotives from the C, D3, K and N classes were all employed.
 By the end of the war, the portion of the A2 fleet fitted with Walschaerts valve gear had been converted to oil firing, which meant the performance of the locomotives was not restricted by the fireman's capacity to shovel coal, but that benefit did not outweigh problems caused by the deteriorated state of the rolling stock and track.